grn-x/h2school/readme.md

 For transparency, as required by the jury, this project is publicly accessible.

 > [!NOTE]
-> For this year’s contribution, we created a [website](https://github.com/grn-x/H2Sites) hosted in a different repository.
+> For our 2025 contribution, we created a [website](https://github.com/grn-x/H2Sites) hosted in a different repository.

 ---